 - Strabismic amblyopia: by misalignment of eyes

-- Deprivational amblyopia: obstruction in the visual pathway due to disorders like congenital cataract, corneal opacity, etc.
+- Deprivational amblyopia: obstruction in the visual pathway due to disorders like congenital cataracts, corneal opacity, etc.

 There is a huge emotional impact associated with amblyopia.
 Hence the effective treatment is necessary to have an overall growth of individuals with amblyopia emotionally and socially.